ryanlonergan/ryanlonergan.github.io/resume.md

 Should I put some text to start with here?

-If you are looking for a more concise data science resume, a one-pager can be found here.
+If you are looking for a more concise data science resume, a one-pager can be found here:
+<p>View in browser
+<a href = "/assets/resume/RyanLonerganResumeDS.pdf">View in browser</a></p>

 ### Education
 ___